 - Bring the completed application, Requirements for Help items, the signed forms, and the completed Household Expense Form to the Township Assistance office.
 Applications can be dropped off through the mail slot at door 12.
 This is not a Postal Service mail slot and does NOT require postage.
 Do not include your original driver's license, social security card, and birth certificate if you are dropping the packet off through the mail slot.
 If you drop your application off outside of normal business hours, it will be processed the next business day.

-- The township can make free copies of documents needed during normal business hours.
-Bring the documents with you during our business hours and call us to let us know that you need copies made for your application.
+- The township office offers free copy service of documents needed during normal business hours.
+Bring your documents in during our business hours and call us to let us know that you need copies made for your application.

-- Once the application has been turned in with all required signatures, it will be entered into our system and an investigator will review your application and paperwork.
+- Once the application has been turned in with all required documents and signatures, it will be entered into our system, and an investigator will review your application and paperwork.
 Applications are processed in the order in which they are received.
-Once the investigator receives and reviews your application, the investigator will call and explain how township assistance works.
-The investigator will also ask any questions they may have to proceed with your case and will give you an opportunity to ask any questions you have.
-If there is any additional information that is needed for your case, the investigator will inform you of this and give a time frame in which the township needs the information by.
+Once the investigator receives and reviews your paperwork, the investigator will call and explain the township assistance process.
+The investigator will also ask any questions they may have to proceed with your case.
+You will also have the opportunity to ask any questions you may have.
+If the investigator needs additional information, you will be informed of this and you will be given a deadline in which the information needs to be provided by.

 - Please remember, the application process is the same regardless of disconnects and/or evictions.
 Do not wait until the day of disconnect or the day of an eviction notice to apply for assistance.

-- Once your case is complete, the investigator will call you to inform you if you qualify for assistance, and what the township is or is not able to assist you with.
-The investigator will complete an action letter, which will explain the townships decision.
-A copy of this letter will be provided to you.
+- Once your case is complete, the investigator will call you to inform you if you qualify for assistance.
+If you qualify for assistance, you will also be informed as to the amount of assistance that you qualify for.
+The investigator will complete an action letter, which will explain the townships decision, and provide a copy for you.
 The investigator may also give referrals, if necessary, to other agencies, and/or provide you with other helpful information.

 - If you have any questions, please call the Township Assistance office at (260) 485-5993.